25 Ways to Get Your Finances Back on Track This Summer

-Summer is just a few short weeks away.
+Don’t look now, but summer is right around the corner.
 I love this time of year because it usually means a family vacation or two.
 You may not be going on a trip, but you may have kids home from school or other activities that’ll keep you busy, and perhaps not focused on your goals.
 You may have started the year off with the goal to get your finances back on track.
 Whether it was to attack debt, start saving for retirement or making extra money you had noble goals in mind.

 Then something happened.
 Life got busy and your goals fell by the wayside.

-If that describes you, I know it’s tempting to throw in the towel.
+If that describes you, I know it’s tempting to throw in the towel and give up on the goal.
 Don’t!
 You’re only doing yourself a disservice.
 I know it may feel like you can’t or won’t make any noticeable progress.
 I know it may feel like the summer is too busy or you don’t know where to start.

 There’s a problem with all of those thoughts; they’re excuses that will hold you back from the kind of life you want, free from the worry of money problems.
 If you want to get your finances back on track this summer it is possible.

 You simply need to take a step in the right direction.
 No, you won’t achieve financial independence overnight, and you shouldn’t expect to.
-The point is to get started because one step will turn into many taking you to the kind of life you want.
+The point is to get started because one step will turn into many and build the confidence you need to achieve your goals.
 Not each option below will apply to your situation and that’s okay.

 That being said, following even a few of them will help you build the momentum you need.
 Below are some ways to get your finances on track this summer and hit your goals this year.